 How to Deal With Loneliness: What It’s Really Trying to Tell You

-You can be surrounded by people and still feel completely alone.
+If you are wondering how to deal with loneliness, start here: you can be surrounded by people and still feel completely alone.

 Not the kind of alone that comes from an empty room.
 The kind that comes from being in a full room and realizing that no one there really knows you.
 That the conversations you’re having are real but not deep.
 That you’re present, you’re even laughing, and somewhere underneath all of it there is a part of you that hasn’t been seen in a very long time.